apache/royale-asjs/examples/express/DataGridExample/README.txt

 DESCRIPTION

-The DataGridExample in the Express project demonstrates the FlexJS DataGrid with the addition of beads that provide drag-and-drop support.
+The DataGridExample in the Express project demonstrates the Royale DataGrid with the addition of beads that provide drag-and-drop support.

 This Flex application may be run as a Flash SWF or cross-compiled (using Falcon JX)